conreality/ddk.conreality.org/intro.rst

 Introduction
 ************

+The Conreality Driver Development Kit (DDK) is a toolkit meant for hackers & makers adding support in Conreality for new hardware devices or porting the Conreality platform to new hardware architectures and development boards.

 Conreality device drivers are userspace abstractions that are implemented primarily in the OCaml programming language, with minor bits of lower-level C/C++ language glue as needed.